 Comfortable and lightweight foam grips are a good pick among different rod grip materials for foregrips.
 Aside from being comfortable, many anglers prefer foam grips because they’re durable, cheaper, and easy to clean and maintain.
 Foam grips can also be shaped with sandpaper to create a custom fit.

 One downside, though, is that foam grips have a little stretch.
 This means you need to check carefully the inner diameter of the foam and the rod blank’s diameter before you install the EVA foam.

 Cord grips may be difficult to create and add more weight, but they’re the best material for slimy hands.
 They’re one of the very durable choices among the different rod grip materials and are less expensive.

-Choosing a rod grip material is like choosing your comfort level.
-Make sure to research the types of different rod grip materials well before picking one.
+Choosing a rod grip material a personal issue.
 Match the material to your preferences and fishing style and make sure it will work best for you.
 After all, the rod is what links you to your fish.